ForomePlatform/anfisa/doc/dev/zygocity.rst

 ``“2”``,    ``“2-1”``,    ``“1”``,    ``“1-0”``,    ``“0”``

-Formally speaking, we can define one more meaningful constant: ``"0-2"``, but let us interprete this case as we do not define condition at all: all variant are passed.
+Formally speaking, we can define one more meaningful constant: ``"0-2"``, but let us interpret this case as we do not define condition at all: all variant are passed.

 .. _zygocity-scenario: